SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 **Approach 1:** The entire dataset trained for 7 epochs before early stopping.

 **Approach 2:** In this approach, the different categories of full musical pieces were trained per folder.
 The training stopped at 63 epochs, 20 epochs, 7 epochs, 7 epochs, 7 epochs for the training folders.

+## Metrics

 ## Results
-(output visualization)
+Precision: 5.74
+Recall: 39.76
+f1 score: 0.1
+loss: 0.1368
+validation accuracy: 96.5

 ## References